 - Now you will need to edit the robots.txt file – you can either copy the template below or use one of the many tools available online to generate the content of the file.

 - Your robots.txt file is now updated on the server, however, there is one more step – you will now need to go back to the robots.txt Tester in Google Search Console and submit your new robots.txt file.

 - As always, you should test that your file has updated and that Google recognise this by refreshing the page a few minutes later.

 Almost half of all WordPress websites we manage were affected by Yoast SEO auto-applying disallow rules and we believe that this could be a widespread issue affecting many websites – so if you have any friends, colleagues or people in your network that you know are running a website on WordPress, let them know and be sure to share the article to help others.

 Can you help?

-We have created a shared Google Doc to create a single resource for investigation by Yoast.
+We have created a PDF to create a single resource for investigation by Yoast.
 At this time we do not have enough of a pattern to pinpoint the cause of this issue, but if you experience the same, please share here.